arifMasnandar/go-config-management-service/README.md

 2. Basic error handling have been applied for standard flow. **TODO**: Implementation to edge cases.

+3. **TODO** To add proper logging using lib like Zap, and other obsertabilities (Metric & Tracing) using lib like Open Telemetry or calls  monitoring tool's API

+4. **TODO** To use proper configuration (using lib like Viper)

 ### Test Coverage

 1. Standard functionalities have been tested, including: